jridgewell/Unlock/README.md

 ## Uninstall

-- Run `https://raw.github.com/jridgewell/Unlock/curlinstall/uninstall.sh` in the terminal (you'll be asked for your login password) to remove all traces from the system.
+- Run `bash <(curl -s https://raw.github.com/jridgewell/Unlock/curlinstall/uninstall.sh)` in the terminal (you'll be asked for your login password) to remove all traces from the system.

 ## Limitations